Why Avoidance Coping is the Most Important Factor in Anxiety

-- learning physiological self-soothing skills (teaching yourself how to activate your parasympathetic nervous system by doing things like slow breathing, which in turn slows down your heart rate and makes it easier to think more clearly).
+- Learning physiological self-soothing skills (for example: teaching yourself how to activate your parasympathetic nervous system by doing things like slow breathing, which in turn slows down your heart rate and makes it easier to think more clearly).

-- learning to recognize that thoughts are often distorted so you can't actually trust any negative thoughts you have.
+- Learning to recognize that thoughts are often distorted so you can't always trust any negative thoughts you have.

-- using "defusion" skills to reduce the psychological grip of intrusive thoughts.
-For many people defusion skills are highly effective but at first glance they seem quite odd.
-For example, singing your intrusive thought to the tune of a familiar song.
+- Using "defusion" skills to reduce the psychological grip of intrusive thoughts.
+For many people, defusion skills are highly effective but at first glance they seem quite odd.
+For example, singing your intrusive thoughts to the tune of a familiar song.